tbsd/my_sha1/readme.md

 my_sha1_pbp.cpp
 -
 This is modified version so it reads input piece-by-piece instead of loading whole file at once.
+So it won't eat your RAM when it is used with large file.

+Anyway, both are much slower compared to other implementations.